Skip to main content

 The benefit of organizational relationships

-Using organizational relationships allows us to give every user editing permissions for every file, without the need to set an explicit direct relationship between each user and each file.
-If we decide to add members or resources to the group, the policy's logic remains valid, and we wouldn’t have to update it for every change we make.
+Using organizational relationships allows us to give every user editing permissions for every file without setting an explicit direct relationship between each user and each file.
+If we decide to add members or resources to the group, the policy's logic remains valid, and we don’t have to update it for every change.

 Implementing ReBAC